 - Enduring the offensive conduct becomes a condition of continued employment; or

-- The conduct is severe enough to create a working environment that a reasonable person would consider intimidating, hostile, or abusive
+- The conduct is severe enough to create a working environment that a reasonable person would consider intimidating, hostile, or offensive.

-In other words, it’s not just rude, but actually illegal, to make inappropriate comments or exhibit unsuitable behavior to others based on their:
+In other words, it’s not just rude, but actually illegal under Title VII of the Civil Rights Act of 1964 to make inappropriate comments or exhibit unsuitable behavior to others based on their:

 - Gender identity